 A new man comes into the story, Abram, whom we all know better as Abraham.
 God chooses him and makes a promise to him.
 Here’s what God says.

-And this is why we always want to be a blessing to the Jews.
+This is why we always want to be a blessing to the Jews.
 They brought a blessing to us through Jesus Christ.
 We bless them in return, and then we are blessed in return.
-Blessings all around.
+Blessings all around!

 Abraham chooses to obey, even though he hasn’t even been told where he is going.
 He is seventy-five years old.
 He has no children, but he takes with him his wife and nephew, Lot.
 He has servants with him as well.

 Abraham builds an altar to God.
 An altar is a place where sacrifices are offered.
 An obedient sacrifice is an act of worship.
 Abraham is honoring God.
-He is remembering who God is and who he is in comparison to God.
+He remembers who God is and who he is in comparison to God.

 Romans 12:1 says that offering ourselves as a living sacrifice is worship.
 We worship God through the obedient sacrifice of self.
 By surrendering our lives to God each day, we live a life of worship.